 How to take part

-There are several ways to celebrate International Dot Day.
+There are several ways to celebrate International Dot Day:

-When is International Dot Day celebrated in 2022?
+When is International Dot Day in 2024?

 International Dot Day is observed on September 15 each year.